streamroot/fmse/README.md

 # Flash Media Source Extensions polyfill

-fMSE is a library that emulates MSE in browsers that do not support them.
+fMSE is a library that emulates MSE in browsers that do not support it.

-It allows the playback of modern video formats such as MPEG-DASH or HLS in web browsers that are not able to do it otherwise.
+It allows transparent fallback for players supporting modern video formats such as MPEG-DASH or HLS when MSE is not available.

-Adobe Flash is used to emulate MSE API and JavaScript as a bridge between browser and Flash.
+Adobe Flash is used to do the actual playback, and communicates with a small JS polyfill that implements the MSE API.

 ## Building